amyehodge/amyehodge.github.io/Hands_on_Shell/shell_part1.md

 ~~~

 All good so far, but if we had *lots* of books, it would be tedious to enter
 all the filenames.
 Luckily the shell supports wildcards!
-The `?` (matches exactly
+The wildcards `?` (matches exactly
 one character) and `*` (matches zero or more characters) are probably familiar
 from library search systems.
 We can use the `*` wildcard to write the above `head`
 command in a more compact way: